Dan Audick

-Daniel James Audick (born November 15, 1954) is a former American football offensive lineman in the National Football League from 1977 through 1984.
+Daniel James Audick (born November 15, 1954) is an American former professional football offensive lineman in the National Football League (NFL) from 1977 through 1984.
 A second generation Lithuanian American, Dan was born into a large military family as the son of Col. Albert E. Audick, Sr. and Stella (née Matulevich) Audick.
-After his birth, he and his nine siblings moved to military bases in France, Virginia, Tennessee, Japan, Colorado, and Los Angeles, California.
+After his birth, he and his nine siblings moved to military bases in France, Virginia, Tennessee, Japan, Colorado, and Los Angeles.
 As a high school senior at Wasson High School in Colorado Springs, Audick earned All-State honors as an offensive lineman while contributing to the winning of what was then the AAA-Colorado high school football championship in 1971.
 In 2005, Audick was inducted with his teammates and coaches into the Colorado Springs Sports Hall of Fame.
-Audick was a scholarship student-athlete for the University of Hawaii Warrior football team from 1972 to 1977 and a team captain in the 1976 football season.
-Under the pioneering leadership of Coach Larry Price, he was one of the few former Warriors who made the transition from Division II Independent to Division IA Independent and who would go on to NFL careers and coaching careers.
+Audick was a scholarship student-athlete for the Hawaii Rainbow Warriors from 1972 to 1977 and a team captain in the 1976 football season.
+Under the pioneering leadership of coach Larry Price, he was one of the few former Warriors who made the transition from Division II Independent to Division IA Independent and who would go on to NFL careers and coaching careers.